jclouds/legacy-jclouds/README.txt

   * note * the pom dependency org.jclouds/jclouds-allblobstore gives you access to to all of these providers

-we also have rest clients for: chef, opscodeplatform, pcs2 (mezeo), sdn (nirvanix), twitter
+we also have rest clients for: chef, opscodeplatform, twitter, as well a number of features in the sandbox

 If you want access to all jclouds components, include the maven dependency org.jclouds/jclouds-all